suxrobGM/maze-java/README.md

 ## Description

 This is a simple maze game project that built using the JavaFX with the FXGL game library.
-Players navigate through a dynamically generated maze, collecting coins and avoiding obstacles to reach the end goal.
+Players navigate through a dynamically generated maze and collecting coins.
 The game features an intuitive control scheme, a timer to track how quickly the maze is completed, and a scoring system to enhance the gameplay experience.

 ## How to Play

 - **Objective**: Navigate through the maze to collect all coins as quickly as possible.
 - **Starting the Game**: Upon launching the game, press the 'Start' button to begin.
 - **Completion**: The game concludes when all coins are collected.
-Your time and score are displayed, and you have the option to play again.
+Your score is displayed, and you have the option to play again.

 ## Key Bindings